HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

 ### Points to be remember while writing the code
 1.It fallows the behavioral type of modelling
-2.inputs must be wire and output must be of wire type 3.Inside the finction dont mention the output arguments 4.While calling the function use the variable declare in the module
+2.inputs must be wire and output must be of wire type 3.Inside the function dont mention the output arguments 4.While calling the function use the variable declare in the module

 TASK